nickcharlton/site/posts/conditionally-chaining-activerecord-queries.md

 ```

 The result isn't evaluated until you use the resulting object and so the
 queries will be combined for you.
+This is because it returns an
+`ActiveRecord::Relation` object, and not the fully evaluated query.

 This can be a much cleaner solution to conditional filtering of records, like
 you might wish to do with a reasonably complex search interface: